 Each point has specific functions and indications.
 We will select points specifically for each treatment based upon your current health status and goals.

 In this clinic, we rarely put needles where you are having pain.
-We use the Balance Method, developed by Dr. Richard Tan, an internationally known expert (and author of 4 acupuncture books).
+We use the Balance Method, developed by Dr. Richard Teh-Fu Tan, master acupuncturist and internationally known expert (and author of 4 acupuncture books).
+The Balance Method brings the body back into balance by using acupuncture points away from the painful or affected area.
+This leaves sensitive, painful areas needle free.
+The Balance Method provides rapid relief of pain and requires fewer treatments to achieve stable, long-lasting results.
 Dr. Tan explains: When you want to turn on a ceiling light, you don’t have to climb a ladder to do it.
 You just flip on the wall switch that controls the ceiling light.
 And to turn off the light, you flip the switch off.
-In the same way, we insert needles into your arms and legs (and sometimes your head & ears) to turn on (and strengthen) certain parts of your body and to turn off painful sensations (muscle tightness / spasm, burning, numbness…) and other problems.
+In the same way, by using the Balance Method we insert needles into your arms and legs (and sometimes your head & ears) to turn on (and strengthen) certain parts of your body and to turn off painful sensations (muscle tightness / spasm, burning, numbness…) and other problems.
 All conditions, even back pain, can be treated in this way.
-This allows you to stay fully clothed and nap in a comfortable recliner during treatment.
+Our acupuncturists use the Balance Method, and this allows you to stay fully clothed and nap in a comfortable recliner during treatment while experiencing rapid results.

 Do you treat children?